“The western-most section of the Oregon Desert Trail begins in the Oregon Badlands Wilderness.”

 For more info and to download ALL of the waypoints for the ODT, visit ONDA.org

 The only reliable water sources are the canal at the sections start at Tumulus Trailhead, and at Sand Spring at the sections end, 36.6 miles from the start.
 This section combines a series of cross country, trail and 2-track roads.

 The trail starts at Tumulus Trailhead (CV001, water in canal late-April to Oct.), then follows the Tumulus Trail for a half mile, then turns south onto the Black Lava Trail.
-At CV004 head cross country to the southwest for .3 miles, and join Flatiron Rock Trail (CV005).
+During an ONDA trail work trip in June 2017, volunteers built a new section of trail that starts right before CV004.
+The route is marked with a series of cairns before joining the Flatiron Rock Trail at CV005.

 From the Flatiron Rock Trailhead (CV009) cross Highway 20 to a fence.
 After climbing over, continue cross-country for 0.8 miles to the west through a juniper forest.
 Keep a west-bearing to where the ODT crosses a dirt road (CV010) and arrives at a pullout and gate.
 Pass through the gate and follow a road until it merges with another two-track road.
 The ODT turns right on this two-track road and climbs for about a mile around the northwest edge of Horse Ridge.
 At a fork, the ODT follows an overgrown two-track road to the southeast to a two-track junction at a barbed wire gate.
 Pass through the gate, and climb through one of the wide canyons of Horse Ridge, eventually leveling out.

 Here (CV015) turn south and start a 2-mile cross-country section, veering east and south to the prominent ridge.
 The ODT continues south, descending to a two-track road at the saddle east of Golden Basin (CV018).
 Here the ODT follows the two-track road to the southeast, descending through a small canyon.